 • Palliative Care Outpatient Clinic (Oakland): Wednesday 9 a.m. - 2 p.m.

 • Martinez CREC Inpatient Hospice Unit: 24 hour inpatient service

 Services from both VA Sacramento/Mather and VA East Bay/Martinez:

-Home Based Primary Care (which includes Palliative Care): Monday – Friday provided out of the East Bay and Sacramento Valley in the Veterans’ homes.
+Home Based Primary Care (which includes Palliative Care) is a program to provide care in the Veterans’ homes.
+Hours of operation are Monday – Friday, with programs out of the East Bay and Sacramento Valley.

-Coming soon: No Veteran Dies Alone Program with screened and trained volunteers.
-These volunteers will be available to sit with, and provide companionship for Veterans who are actively dying and have no relatives, friend or family and are alone.
-This program is being started at the VA Sacramento Medical Center.
+No Veteran Dies Alone Program is a program with screened and trained volunteers (some of the volunteers are Veterans).
+These volunteers will be available to sit with, and provide companionship for Veterans who are actively dying and have no relatives, friends or family and are alone.
+This program is currently active at the Sacramento VA Medical Center.

 Hospice is a service provided to all Veterans who have a terminal illness with a prognosis of 6 months or less.
 Hospice services are provided by community agencies and services can be in the home or at a skilled nursing facility.
 Alternatively, inpatient hospice can be provided at the Martinez Center for Rehabilitation and Extended Care.
 Hospice has to be ordered by a provider and is coordinated by a social worker or nurse practitioner.
 If a Veteran or family is interested in hospice services, please contact the Veteran’s clinical provider, a social worker, or call one of the Palliative Care Resources listed above.